UBC-MDS/canadacovidmetrics-r/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This document describes the code of conduct for the Canada Covid Metrics in R Project contributors and maintainers.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+In the interest of fostering an open and welcoming environment in the Canada Covid Metrics Project, we as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,